whiter6666/CVE/Tenda_AC10/formSetQosBand.md

 ![](10.png)

-p equal list, if list have '\n', get into while
+p equal to list, if list have '\n', get into while

 then call strcpy, cause buff overflow